Club history

 2017: Ben Connor Senior Men

-Also Mike Bullivant briefly held the European 10,000 Metre record in 1964, and Karen Martin won a Commonwealth Silver medal in the Javelin in 1998.
+Mike Bullivant briefly held the European 10,000m record in 1964, and Karen Martin won a Commonwealth silver medal in the javelin in 1998.

 ______________________________________

 A picture from the past to share.
-Some of the Derby and County AC team before the 1981 English national cross country championships at parliament Hill London.
-Many in the sport regard this as the home for the national championships and parliament Hill will be hosting again this winter Feb 2018.
+Some of the Derby and County AC team before the 1981 English national cross-country championships at Parliament Hill London.
+Many in the sport regard this as the home for the national championships.

-A blast of the past.
-It was a traditional Sunday club run to mark the beginning of the winter cross season.
+A blast from the past.
+It was a traditional Sunday club run to mark the beginning of the winter cross-country season.
 Some are still connected with the club.

-Another race with a certain Alan Domleo clock the marathon time and apparently this race was three mile over distance.
+Another race with a certain Alan Domleo clocking the marathon time; apparently this race was three miles over distance.

-Note who finished 5th, in a time only the likes of Ben Connor could get close to at the moment!
+Note who finished fifth, in a time only the likes of Ben Connor could get close to at the moment!